aglines/playlist-from-dj/README.md

 ## Analysis
 - come up with some research questions, t.ex. what's the most played band by this DJ? do they favor songs from any certain year? live versions or studio recordings? etc

 # done
+- dataset retrieved until complete
+- add a delay between requests to not overtax the resource
 - get song play data, given hostID
 - retrieve data in JSON for now & just store locally in chunks
 - find the host_id for a given DJ.
 I know the DJ name and timeslot, but not their ID in the API